atet/sql/README.md

    * Leave Database type as default SQLite 3
    * Give your File a name (this will also be the database name)
    * Click on OK
-   * Connect to this newly created database
+   * You must connect to this newly created _database_ to work on it

 [![.img/step03a.png](.img/step03a.png)](#nolink)

 * Second, load the _mtcars.csv_ file as a new _table_ in the database:
    * Note: A database can have multiple tables in it, analogous to an Excel workbook having multiple worksheets
    * Select "Import"
-   * Give the incoming table a name, (e.g. "mtcars")
+   * Give the incoming data a table name, (e.g. "mtcars")
    * Make sure you select "First line represents CSV column names"
    * Click Next
    * Navigate to where you downloaded the _mtcars.csv_